New

 3. Their own Service department.

 Customer #3 is less obvious to someone who isn’t in the business, but it represents the most common customer of the Parts department; the dealership’s Service department.
 To keep using our example, instead of buying the tire outright from the dealer, and then going to an independent tire shop, you decide to simply let the dealership mount the new tire for you.
 In this case, on your invoice you’ll see charges for parts (the tire) and labor (mounting the tire).
-Yes, you, the customer are still paying for the tire, however the dealer was able to bundle together the parts and the service into one transaction.
+Yes, you, the customer are still paying for the tire.
+However, the dealer was able to bundle together the parts and service into one transaction.
 In these instances, the Service department is “buying” the part from the Parts department, and then charging you, the customer for both the parts and the labor.

 For car dealers, it’s all about service absorption